 What It Means:

-A hidden leak in your plumbing system—either inside walls, under the foundation, or underground—is wasting water and potentially damaging your property.
+A leak in your plumbing system (which might be inside walls, under the foundation or underground) could expose you to water waste and damage your property.

 What to Do:

-• Check for visible leaks around sinks, toilets, and appliances.
+- Look out for any leaks you can see around sinks, toilets and appliances.

-• Shut off all water sources and monitor the water meter for movement.
+- Shut off all your water supplies and check the water meter for signs of movement.

 Peeling or Bubbling Paint & Wallpaper